 Installing add-on packages using buildout¶

-A lot more packages can be found in the PyPI (the Python Package index).
+A lot more packages can be found in the PyPI (the Python Package index), although most of the packages might not be Plone specific.

 Edit your buildout.cfg file and add the add-on package to the list of eggs: